nktknshn/idrive-cli/README.md

 ### edit

+Editing works by downloading the file to a temporary file and uploading it back.
+It seems there is no way to overwrite remote file, so the remote file will be removed before uploading.

 Opens the file in `vi`.
 If the file is not found, it will be created.

 `idrive edit /MyNotes/my1/notes/note1.md`